 Khloe Kardashian Celebrates The Day She Met Tristan Thompson In Sweet Snap — See Pic

-Aww!
 While Khloe Kardashian still hasn’t confirmed she’s having BF Tristan Thompson’s baby, she is celebrating how he changed her life for the better.
-We’ve got her sweet message.

 So sweet!
 Khloe Kardashian, 33, has long gushed about how she’s never felt love the way she has with boyfriend Tristan Thompson, 26.
 She’s continuing to show her adoration for her maybe baby daddy with the sweetest Instagram message on Dec.
 11. She posted a black and white photo of the couple kissing during the surprise birthday party the NBA star threw for her back in late June.
 She added the precious caption, “❥The day I met you, my life changed.
 Thank you my love!❥” The pair began dating in Aug. of 2016 and it’s been smooth sailing ever since.